dea6cat/2b-agent/README.md

 summarized as space runs low; and sessions are saved so they can be resumed later.
 Recent changes can be undone.

-A few distinct modes**, switchable on demand: one that confirms before writing, one that applies changes automatically, and one that only investigates and proposes without making any changes.
+A few distinct modes, switchable on demand: one that confirms before writing, one that applies changes automatically, and one that only investigates and proposes without making any changes.
 ---